Bronkhorstspruit

-Bronkhorstspruit is a town 50 km east of Pretoria, Gauteng, South Africa along the N4 highway towards Witbank.
+Bronkhorstspruit (eKungwini) is a town 50 km east of Pretoria, Gauteng, South Africa along the N4 highway towards eMalahleni.
 It also includes three townships called Zithobeni, Rethabiseng and Ekangala.
 On 18 May 2011, the Tshwane Metropolitan Municipality took over the municipal administration from the abolished Kungwini Local Municipality, which makes Bronkhorstspruit part of Tshwane.

 History

 In 1858, a group of Voortrekkers settled beside the Bronkhorst Spruit creek, which was originally called Kalkoenkransrivier ('turkey cliff river').
 The town was laid out on land of the farm Hondsrivier in 1904 owned by C.J.G.
 Erasmus and was initially named after him.
 It adopted the name Bronkhorstspruit in 1935.

 On 20 December 1880 it was the scene of the Battle of Bronkhorstspruit, an important event in the early days of the First Boer War when a Boer Commando ambushed a British army column, 94th Regiment of Foot, near the present town en route from Lydenburg to Pretoria.

 There is disagreement about where the town got its name from.
 Some believe it was named after the farmer J.G.
 Bronkhorst, while others say that it was named after the plant, bronkors (Afrikaans for watercress), that grew in the region of the creek.

+The native name for the place is eKungwini. the name "eKungwini/ Kungwini is an IsiNdebele name for "where there is mist" derived from 'Ikungu'(mist).
+Before 2011, the municipality in Bronkhorstspruit was named by Kungwini Local Municipality, before it got disestablished and got absorbed into Tshwane Metropolitan Municipality.
+However, other Ndebele people say the native name for the place is KwaMarhinini.
+Furthermore, many Ndebele people who stayed in the place used to call this place by eburothweni obukhulu (where there is a big bread).

 Bronkhorstspruit was the seat of the Metsweding District Municipality as well as the Kungwini Local Municipality.
 Then, on the day of South Africa's 2011 general elections (18 May 2011), the entire Metsweding District ceased to be its own municipality and became part of the Tshwane Metropolitan Municipality.